[Moderate revision–posted 12/12/18 (replaces 11/14/17 edition)]

 a.
 Employee Scholarship Program

 The Employee Tuition Assistance Program replaces the Employee Scholarship Program, but it does not change the Employee Dependent Scholarship Program.
 Please refer to OP 62.17, Payment of Scholarships, Fellowship Grants, and Awards, for Employee Dependent Scholarship information.

 b.
 Employee Tuition Assistance (ETA) Program

-(1) The Employee Tuition Assistance Program exempts employees from tuition and fees, excluding special instruction fees and off-campus field trip and travel fees, for one course per term up to a maximum of four semester credit hours (SCH) during any fall, spring, or summer term and up to a maximum of ten SCH for any academic year.
+(1) The Employee Tuition Assistance Program exempts employees from tuition and fees, excluding program fees, special instruction fees, and off-campus field trip and travel fees, for one course per term up to a maximum of four semester credit hours (SCH) during any fall, spring, or summer term and up to a maximum of ten SCH for any academic year.
 Summer term includes all parts of term occurring between May and August.

 (3) The program will not pay Non-Resident Tuition charges.